karanim/property-database-management-with-SQL-/README.md

 # property-database-management-with-SQL-
-In this project, a company has database is used to maintain the data related to property management by a property management agency.
-The main contents that the database includes the data of managing agents, the listed properties, prospective customers, inspections, repair jobs related to the managed properties, and the contracted tradesmen
+In this project, a company has database used to maintain the data related to property management by a property management agency.
+The main contents that the database includes the data of managing agents, the listed properties, prospective customers, inspections, repair jobs related to the managed properties, and the contracted tradesmen.
+I was tasked with designing SQL template that can help guide/train users on access of information to enhance their efficiency and faster querries troubleshooting.
+There is more that can be achieved when data is available